Elnaril/uniswap-universal-router-decoder/README.md

                 },
             )
         ],
-        'deadline': 1678441619  # The deadline after which the transaction is not valid any more.
+        'deadline': 1678441619  # The deadline after which the transaction is no longer valid }
-    }
 )
 ```